krsche/kicad-template/README.md

 1. Observe the GH Actions already run on the commit you want to release.
      Everything looks good? --> Continue
 2. Tag the commit in the format `v1.0.0` and push the tag
 3. Observe the new GH Action that runs.
-It will re-run the KiBot actions and create a new GH Release with the outputs from KiBot.
+     It will re-run the KiBot actions and create __a new GH Pre-Release as__ with the outputs from KiBot.
+4. If you're happy with it, convert the _Pre-Release_ to a full _Release_ via the Web UI